htvekov/openHASP-Sonos-media-player/README.md

 With this openHASP Sonos plate configuration, you’ll be able to control single or grouped Sonos speakers from multiple openHASP plates.
 Plates just have to share identical object mapping (page/object number).

 Approach was to make this as dynamic as possible.
-But as HA needs a hardcoded trigger entity (templating not allowed), and to make things less complicated, a designated permanent master speaker will have to be chosen and hardcoded for the config to work.
+But in order to make things less complicated, a designated permanent master speaker will have to be chosen and hardcoded for the config to work.

 I also wanted to keep mqtt chatter to a minimum and have mainly used mqtt group topics and not entities for boths triggers and actions.
 Hence the config is primarily done as automations and not solely as Custom Component configuration.
 As config is quite elaborate, a multi plate Custom Component configuration for eg. five plates would also have filled more than 4000 lines !